ashweej18/Yen-Future/README.md

 ## **Steps**

 * Time Series Analysis
-1. Load the historical CAD/JPY rates into Pandas Data frame
+1. Load the historical CAD/JPY rates into Pandas Data Frame
 2. Using Hodrick Prescott Filter, identify the trend and noise components.
 Compare the Price vs Trend
 3. Check the data for Stationarity using Augmented Dickey Fuller Test.
 If not, transform the data
 4. Plot Autocorrelation Function and Partial Autocorrelation Function to identify the order of model